slamora/brackets-wiki/New-Code-Hinting-API-Proposal.md

+For additional background on the new code hinting API, see the [code hinting functional specifications](https://github.com/adobe/brackets/wiki/Code-Hinting-Functional-Specifications).

 ## `CodeHintManager.registerHintProvider(provider, modes, priority)`

 The method by which a `CodeHintProvider` registers its willingness to providing hints for editors in a given mode.